-Scrum_P Overview
+ScrumP Overview

 Early implementations of Scrum enabled a single Team to develop a single Product for a single set of (relatively cohesive) Stakeholders.
 To do this, there was a Product Owner outside the Team with the Stakeholders.
+To distinguish this kind of Team from those that contain their own Product Owners, we will call it a DevTeam - a Team that does Development, without any Product Ownership.